-Click to Enlarge The beam circularization systems were placed in the area of the experimental setup highlighted by the yellow rectangle.
+Click to Enlarge

+Figure 1: The beam circularization systems were placed in the area of the experimental setup highlighted by the yellow rectangle.

-Click to Enlarge Cylindrical Lens Pair System
+Click to Enlarge Figure 2: Cylindrical Lens Pair System

-Click to Enlarge Anamorphic Prism Pair System
+Click to Enlarge

+Figure 3:

+Anamorphic Prism

+Pair System

-Click to Enlarge Spatial Filter System
+Click to Enlarge Figure 4: Spatial Filter System

-While we demonstrated that each circularization technique improves the circularity of the elliptical input beam, we showed that each technique provides a different balance of circularization, beam quality, and transmitted power.
-Our results, which are documented in this Lab Fact, indicate that an application's specific requirements will determine which is the best circularization technique to choose.
+different balance of circularization, beam quality, and transmitted power.
+The results of this work, which are documented in this Lab Fact, indicate that an application's specific requirements will determine which is the best circularization technique to choose.